-Schedule I - Apportionment Factor (Form 6000 only)
+Schedule I - Apportionment Factor

-Schedule I must be completed by taxpayers with business activity both within and outside of Alaska.
+If the taxpayer does business only in Alaska, enter "1.000000" on line 14.
+If the taxpayer has business activity both within and outside of Alaska, then Schedule I must be fully completed.
 Note that the list of taxpayers listed on lines 1, 5, or 9 must match the list of taxpayers listed on Schedule B, plus the taxpayer named on page 1 of the tax return.
 The only exceptions are corporations claiming exemption under P.L.
 86-272, or Alaska insurance companies.